 Have ongoing or new clinical trials been stopped or put on hold?

 As a science-led biopharmaceutical company, our clinical research is crucial to the development of innovative new medicines and we have taken appropriate measures to ensure continuity and mitigate any impact to our research and development programmes.
 We have focused on ensuring the continued safety of patients in all our ongoing clinical trials, while activating continuity plans in order to minimise trial disruption from the pandemic.

 Our mitigation strategies include home-based treatment and monitoring options, moving patient recruitment to less-affected regions, and planning for accelerated recruitment once the pandemic has receded.
 As always, our highest priority is to protect the safety and wellbeing of employees and the patients involved in our clinical trials.

-Is AstraZeneca researching vaccines or treatments for COVID-19?
+What treatment approaches Is AstraZeneca researching for COVID-19?

 - Reducing the cytokine storm: We are investigating whether one of our oncology medicines may help alleviate the “cytokine storm” associated with COVID-19 patients – when the immune system can overreact and attack vital organs like the lungs and the liver.
 This exaggerated immune response can result in pneumonia, respiratory failure and death of patients hospitalised with COVID-19 infections.

 - Protecting the organs of COVID-19 patients: We are investigating one of our existing medicines to see whether it might reduce the risk of disease progression and new or worsened organ dysfunction in patients hospitalised with COVID-19 who also have cardiovascular, metabolic or kidney risk factors and are at risk of developing serious complications.

 We are providing our world class scientific and technical expertise to help boost COVID-19 testing.
 We are accelerating the development of our diagnostic testing capabilities to scale-up screening, and we are working in partnership with governments on existing screening programmes to supplement testing.